The Hunchback of Notre Dame

 What is the Woodland Opera House Guild?
-The Guild is an organization of men and women who want to insure the success of the historic Woodland Opera House by volunteering their services.
+The Guild is an organization of men and women who want to ensure the success of the historic Woodland Opera House by volunteering their services.
 Anyone over the age of 16 may join.
-Children 12-15 years old may join if sponsored by and accompanied to events by an adult member.
+Children 12-15 years old may join if sponsored by, and accompanied to, events by an adult member.

 Are there lots of meetings?
 There is an orientation meeting when you first join, then one meeting a year.
 The Board of Directors meets once a month.
-Their meetings are open to any member.
+And those meetings are open to any member.

 What can I do as a volunteer?
-You can: usher at all Main Stage and Family productions and concerts, give out programs, provide help and assistance to our patrons, help backstage, sew costumes, paint sets, help with refreshments, serve on the Board, decorate for the holidays, learn to give tours, help with fundraisers, and many other tasks.
+You can: usher at all Mainstage and Theatre for Families productions and concerts, give out programs, provide help and assistance to our patrons, help backstage, sew costumes, paint sets, help with refreshments, serve on the Board, decorate for the holidays, learn to give tours, help with fundraisers, and many other tasks.
 There is always need for additional help and something for everyone.
 Let us know how you would like to contribute.

 What’s in it for me?
-The satisfaction of knowing you are helping keep the Historic Woodland Opera House Theatre vital is your greatest reward.
-More tangible rewards are seeing the performances and concerts free when you work at them, invitations to social events, and meeting wonderful dedicated people like yourself.
-Each member keeps a record of their hours served in a binder.
+The satisfaction of knowing you are helping keep the Historic Woodland Opera House Theatre a thriving venue is your greatest reward.
+More tangible rewards are seeing the performances and concerts free when you work at them, invitations to social events, and meeting wonderful, dedicated people like yourself.
+Each member keeps a record of their hours served.
 Members having 50 or more hours a year are honored at the annual Chesley Awards (W.O.H.’s Academy Award).
-Membership is a wonderful opportunity for families and friends to enjoy a night out at the theatre and spend some quality time together supporting our fabulous Historic Woodland Opera House.
+Membership is a wonderful opportunity for families and friends to enjoy a night out at the theatre and spend some quality time together supporting our fabulous Historic Woodland Opera House!

 Here is our running wish list: